Secret Service deleted text messages ahead of Jan. 6 riot, says IG

-(The Hill) – The inspector general for the Department of Homeland Security (DHS) notified lawmakers that the U.S. Secret Service had deleted text messages on Jan.
-5, 2021 and on the day of the Capitol riot itself after they had been formally requested by investigators.
+WASHINGTON (The Hill) – The inspector general for the Department of Homeland Security notified lawmakers that the U.S. Secret Service had deleted text messages on Jan.
+5, 2021, and on the day of the Capitol riot itself after they had been formally requested by investigators.

-The letter said DHS officials had told the OIG that the could not provide records directly to the inspector general until they were reviewed by lawyers.
+The letter said DHS officials had told the OIG that they could not provide records directly to the inspector general until they were reviewed by lawyers.

 “Second, DHS personnel have repeatedly told OIG inspectors that they were not permitted to provide records directly to OIG and that such records had to first undergo review by DHS attorneys.
 This review led to weeks-long delays in OIG obtaining records and created confusion over whether all records had been produced,” he added.

-Speaking to reporters on Thursday, Rep. Bennie Thompson (D-Miss.), the chairman of the House select committee, said that they had just received the letter and did not immediately know who deleted the text messages.
+Speaking to reporters on Thursday, Rep. Bennie Thompson, the chairman of the House select committee, said they had just received the letter and did not immediately know who deleted the text messages.

 “Well, they were not clear as to how, they just know that they’re not there,” Thompson said.

 “And we had asked them some time ago to look at it.
 So it didn’t come on the committee side, it came on the Homeland side.
 And this was their — it was a letter.
 I have not seen the report yet.
-So it’s concerning, obviously, and if there’s a way we can reconstruct the text … we will,” he added.
+So it’s concerning, obviously, and if there’s a way we can reconstruct the text … we will,” Thompson said.

-A spokesperson for the DHS Office of the Inspector General declined to delve into the letter when reached for comment by The Intercept.
+A spokesperson for the DHS Office of the Inspector General declined to delve into the letter when reached for comment.

-“To preserve the integrity of our work and protect our independence, we do not discuss our ongoing reviews or our communications with Congress,” the spokesperson told The Intercept.
+“To preserve the integrity of our work and protect our independence, we do not discuss our ongoing reviews or our communications with Congress,” the spokesperson said.

 The Hill has reached out to the Department of Homeland Security’s Office of the Inspector General and U.S. Secret Service for comment.